lucassoaresoliveiraa/lucassoaresoliveiraa/README.md

 - 🔥 Web Developer & Always looking to understand and improve in new technologies!

-- 🔭 I’m currently working at looking for new experience.
+- 🔭 Looking for new experience.

 - 💬 Ask me about **JavaScript and PHP**

-- 🎓 I'm currently studying Science of Computing at Estacio de Sá.
+- 🎓 I'm currently studying **Science of Computing** at Estacio de Sá.

-- :iphone: Currently studying Kotlin for the development of personal projects.
+- :iphone: Currently studying **Kotlin** for the development of personal projects.

 <div>